 There are so many splendid views of the city; the trick is to find the ones you will all enjoy the most.

 I think on any first visit to Paris it is a must to head straight for the Trocadero to see the iconic tower in all its glory.
 Then stroll down the steps through the Jardins du Trocadero towards the tower, perhaps stopping for a carousel ride along the way.

 Make sure you have pre-booked your Eiffel Tower skip the line ticket and zoom up the elevator for panoramic views of Paris.

-Another favourite Paris viewing spot is below the Sacre Coeur basilica.
+Another favourite Paris viewing spot is below the Sacre Coeur basilica in Montmartre.
 You can also climb to the dome for sky high views though note there are over 300 steps to the top.

 Take in Paris from these vantage points

 ✪ Arc de Triomphe – the views down the Champs Elysée are priceless, and there is no charge for children 17 years and younger.
 Be aware there are many steps to climb

 ✪ The views from the south towers at Notre Dame are also scenic but be warned there are 420 steps and no lift